chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 end
 ```

-For the vast majority of resources, no further action should be required aside from testing and validation.
+For most resources, no further action should be required aside from testing and validation.

-## Unified Mode Will Break Resources That Create And Edit Sub-Resources
+## Troubleshoot Unified Mode

+### Resources that Create and Edit Sub-resources

 Some resources create and edit other resources.
-Unified Mode causes the resource to fire immediately after the
-block passed to the resource has been parsed, resulting in the execution of a partially constructed resource.
+In Unified Mode, the resource parses a codeblock that creates or edits a sub-resource and immediately applies that change, which will result in the execution of an incomplete resource.

-The following code is an example from the dhcp cookbook showing the creation of a resource which is then
-subsequently edited:
+For example, with unified mode enabled, this code from the _dhcp cookbook_ that creates a resource and
+subsequently edits it will not work as expected:

 ```ruby
 sr = edit_resource(:dhcp_subnet, "#{new_resource.name}_sharedsubnet_#{subnet}") do